haluomao/haluomao.github.io/about.md

 permalink: /about/
 ---

-This is a personal blog web site of Mao Fagui.
+What you see now is the Mao Fagui's personal blog web site.

 Talk is cheap, show me the code.

 ### More Information

-Graduate, 2013
+Under post-graduate, 2015
 School of software, SJTU

 ### Contact me